The Alhambra Palace is the only medieval palace in the world which has arrived intact to the present day.

 - Yellow – Lead or Antimony

 Above the tiles, higher up towards the walls geometrical shapes or poetic inscriptions abound.
 Towards the top of the walls quotations from the Koran appear, intentionally situated far from the ground.
+The higher up the closer to the heavens and the more sacred they should be.

 Water and geometry are the main design elements in the Alhambra.
 Islamic culture does not accept the depiction of human images.
 Because of this the Alhambra walls have calligraphy, plant motifs and geometric patterns.